Coquina: North Carolina

 Historical records and extant buildings, foundations, basements, and retaining walls indicate that coquina was being mined in North Carolina by at least 1760, evidenced by the extant architectural ruins at the colonial-era Clear Springs Plantation near New Bern.

 Sedgeley Abbey, an 18th-century plantation house on the lower Cape Fear River was built of locally quarried coquina.
-The house that once stood on a vast tract of land directly across the river from Orton was described by local historian and author James Sprunt as "the grandest colonial residence of the Cape Fear".
+The house, which once swas surrounded by a vast tract of land directly across the river from Orton, was described by local historian and author James Sprunt as "the grandest colonial residence of the Cape Fear".
 Sprunt compared Sedgeley Abbey in dimensions and appearance to the two-story, cellared, Governor Dudley mansion that still stands in Wilmington.
-Like many southern plantations, Sedgeley Abbey was abandoned after the Civil War.
+Like many southern plantations, Sedgeley Abbey was abandoned after the Civil War and fell into disrepair.
 The vacant house was demolished in the 1870s and the coquina rubble was burned and spread on the fields as fertilizer.
 A cellar eight feet deep carved into solid coquina was located during archaeological investigations on the site of the former plantation in 1978.